‘A floor that meets all the requirements’

 The star architect Lord Norman Foster at the 50th anniversary of norament 926

 Weinheim, November 2017 – Even today, droves of architecture students from all over the world still regularly come to Ipswich in Suffolk, England.
 Their destination: the Willis, Faber & Dumas office building – today known as Willis Towers Watson building – which has become a classic in the architectural world.
 The project designed by Foster + Partners and completed in 1975 was considered a pioneering achievement in the field of office properties.
 To build it, they used a variety of what was then ground-breaking construction methods, techniques and materials.
 This included norament 926 – the round pastille flooring made from rubber by nora systems.
 Lord Norman Foster’s vision for the flagship project was to find a floor covering that would be universally suitable for a range of different uses.
 By using a shade of bright green, the British star architect wanted to bring nature into the office building.
-The colour – now called ‘Ipswich Green’ – is still part of nora’s standard range to this day.
+The color – now called ‘Ipswich Green’ – is still part of nora’s standard range to this day.
 On norament’s 50th anniversary, Lord Norman Foster takes a look back at this project.

 How did you become aware of norament 926 back then and what did you notice in par-ticular about the rubber flooring?